-If you have been paying attention to data science in healthcare you will have noticed the gradual shift from 2016’s Big Data to 2017’s Machine Learning – specifically deep learning techniques.
+If you have been paying attention to data science in healthcare you will have noticed the gradual shift from 2016’s Big Data to 2017’s Machine Learning.
+Specifically, deep learning techniques attract much of the attention.
 The FDA recently approved the use of deep learning techniques in cardiac diagnoses.
 Enlitic promises to automate the process of radiologic diagnosis for medical imaging.
 And with the advent of wearables, there is an ever-increasing volume of health data that requires “smart” algorithms to parse out the signal from the noise.

 All of them hinge on increasingly sophisticated algorithms.
 All of them promise to improve how we live our lives, diagnose diseases, and approach treatments.
 All of them claim that with smart automation, we can finally reduce the astronomical money hole that is American healthcare.

 It is fitting that major healthcare organizations like the American Medical Association are slowly moving to value-based advocacy rather than that based solely on reimbursement.
 Healthcare value, in this case, is defined as the quality of care delivered – whatever that means – as a function of the underlying cost for said service.

 To deliver better value, we need to improve our data collection.
 Data science is no longer optional.
 From precision medicine to molecular imaging to consumer health devices, data is the currency of modern healthcare.